bluesky/scanspec/docs/explanations/why-squash-can-change-path.rst

     spec = Line("z", 0, 1, 3) * ~Line("y", 0, 1, 3) * Line("x", 0, 1, 3)
     plot_spec(spec)

-If we squash the x and y dimensions then x will run in reverse on the second run:
+If we squash the x and y Frames objects together then x will run in reverse on the second run:

 .. plot::